 Some other balloon accessories that would be helpful for your balloon adventure are balloon weights and curling ribbons.
 Balloon weights are tied to helium balloons to weigh them down so they don’t fly off.
 These can just about be anything that is heavy-weight.
 If you buy them with balloons, they are usually nicely wrapped and decorated blocks of concrete.
 Curling ribbons are long strings of ribbon that are manufactured to curl throughout the entire length of it.
 These can be tied to balloons to have a “trailing down” effect, or used to decorate the balloon weights or other accessories around the room.

-As pretty and harmless balloons are, there are some safety/environmental issues that come with them.
-Most latex and some plastics are organic and therefore biodegradable, however, foil and most plastics are not, and therefore not biodegradable, and will need proper disposal.
+As pretty as balloons are, there are safety/environmental issues that come with them.
+Foil, latex, and most plastics in balloons do not break down organically.
+Therefore, they are not biodegradable and will need to be disposed of responsibly.

 Safety and caution